 Pledges have been committed and will be recorded as donation revenue when the donations are received.
 The majority of these pledges are restricted and management believes that substantially all of these pledges will be collected.
-As at March 31, 2023, the total of outstanding pledges is \$11,677,876 (2022 - \$11,973,412) receivable over future years.
-Included in this amount is \$10,000,000 (2022 - \$10,000,000) pledged by the Centre towards the Foundation's capital campaign restricted fund.
+As at March 31, 2024, the total of outstanding pledges was \$1,793,329 (2023 - \$11,677,876) receivable over future years.
+The \$10,000,000 pledged by the Centre towards the Foundation's capital campaign restricted fund was paid during 2024.